 Metrics for Counting Lines of Code

-LinearB uses this metric as part of our high-risk work detection, notifying you of all the branches updated within the last seven days with less than 50% of new work and exceeding 300 lines.
+With LinearB, for example, we use this metric as a part of our high-risk work detection.
+Our platform checks all active branches and notifies you if any have received an update within the last seven days, have less than 50% of new work, and exceed 300 lines.

 Source Lines of Code